shockpkg/ria-packager/README.md

 This package is not as strict about various things and will allow packaging applications that the official packager would reject as invalid.

+Currently there is no option for creating license files for packaging HARMAN SDK runtimes.

 # Usage